St Lucia

 St Lucia shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-St Lucia's educational attainment exceeds broader benchmarks significantly.
-Among residents aged 15 and above, 51.6% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% in Australia overall.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 27.0%, followed by postgraduate qualifications at 21.9% and graduate diplomas at 2.7%.
+St Lucia's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 51.6% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally in Australia.
+The area's educational advantage is substantial, positioning it strongly for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 27.0%, followed by postgraduate qualifications at 21.9%.

-Technical qualifications represent 13.6% of educational achievements among residents aged 15 and above, with advanced diplomas accounting for 6.2% and certificates for 7.4%.
-Educational participation is notably high in the area, with 56.0% of residents currently enrolled in formal education.
+Graduate diplomas represent 2.7% of educational achievements among residents aged 15+.
+Technical qualifications account for 13.6%, with advanced diplomas at 6.2% and certificates at 7.4%.
+Educational participation is high, with 56.0% of residents currently enrolled in formal education.
 This includes 41.9% in tertiary education, 5.8% in primary education, and 3.9% pursuing secondary education.

 Frequently Asked Questions - Education